- Hepatitis C

 - Herpes Type 2 (HSV Type 2)

-This test will accurately tell you whether or not you have HIV, Hepatitis C, Syphilis, HSV Type 2, Gonorrhea, Chlamydia, and Trichomoniasis.
+This test will accurately tell you whether or not you have Gonorrhea, Chlamydia, or Trichomoniasis, and if you have been exposed to HIV, Hepatitis C, Syphilis and HSV Type 2.
 As with all of EverlyWell’s tests, our at-home STD Test is taken in the privacy of your own home.

 Once you return your test sample to our lab and your sample is processed, you’ll be notified via email that your results are ready.
 You will receive your results through an easy-to-understand report on our secure online platform.